If you're like me, you've found yourself staring down the list of impressively (and intimidatingly)…

 So, ask yourself, “How much do I want to have to think about when making coffee?”
 If you have no interest in learning the finer points of latte making, then you might prefer the super-automatic.

 If you already have knowledge and skill or are willing to learn, you will probably get much pleasure out of a semi-automatic.
-Of course, not everyone is especially concerned with the finer art of making espresso drinks.
-If you’re in that category, you can still get a reasonable espresso drink from a semi-automatic without too much fuss.
+Of course, not everyone is especially concerned with the finer art of making espresso drinks and latte art drinks.
+If you’re in that category, you can still get a reasonable espresso drink from a semi-automatic espresso machine without too much fuss.

 While there is a price range within each category, in general, semi-automatics will be less expensive than super-automatics.
 You might experience some sticker shock with the higher-end models.
 But, be sure to calculate how much you spend each month on buying coffee.